revature-13Aug18-java/code-samples-David-Calkins/Project 02 - Hero Directory/README.md

 client side requests.
 We ended up using client side validation on the last days before code freeze, which involved some refactoring of the Controllers.

+As a side note, I included some basic programs I quickly threw together in the first day to help us process information from the API.
+These are stored in the PullFromApi folder, as they were in a separate folder from the main project.
+These were used to populate our database with hero information as we had a limit to our number of uses of the API we used and no good way of searching the API for specific heroes.

 We used the following technologies in our stack:
 * HTML
 * CSS